Differentially Quantized Gradient Methods: Introduction

 \subsection{Motivation and related work}

 Distributed optimization plays a central role in large-scale machine learning where gradient descent (GD) and its stochastic variant SGD are employed to minimize an objective function \cite{Zinkevich-10,Recht-11,Bekkerman-11,Dean-12,Chilimbi-14,Sa-15,Konecny-16,Scaman-17}.
-Despite the scalability of parallel gradient training, the frequent exchange of high-dimensional gradients has become a communication overhead that slows down the overall learning process \cite{Recht-11,Chilimbi-14,Seide-14,Li-14-communication,Strom-15,Zhang-15}.
+Despite the scalability of parallel gradient training, the frequent exchange of high-dimensional gradients between distributed agents in the federated learning setting has become a communication bottleneck that slows down the overall learning process \cite{Recht-11,Chilimbi-14,Seide-14,Li-14-communication,Strom-15,Zhang-15} .